Before You Start

 When setting up the Sales integration please use the lower selector to select which department you'd like the sales applied to.
 If you want the sales to correspond with the area you designate within the CSV, please select "Match with Given Area Name".
 Next, please click "Save" at the bottom of the screen.
 Doing so will create an "Apps" folder in Dropbox.
 Within that folder, you'll be able to find the subfolders for your sales and photos.
 In the DeputySalesData you will see a file named "mapping.txt".
 Please do not delete this file as it allows the system to correctly read your CSV file.

-Now that the subfolder has been created you'll need to run the integration once, after which it will continue to run.
-If you have not already created a CSV according to the steps on step 2 please do so now.
+If you have do not have a CSV in your dropbox folder, you need to create it now.
 The headers in the CSV would comprise of Date/Time, Sales Transaction, Operator ID, and Monetary Value.
 For help with this step, please contact Dropbox Support.

 To run the integration please click "Edit" next to the integration you just created, then click "Run Now".
 If you click the down arrow next to "Run Now" you'll be able to run it for the last hour, day, week, or month.